 What is Construction Management?

-Professional construction project management is a super fine-tuned system designed to facilitate planning, coordination and control of a project from the early stages all the way to completion.
-Qualified construction managers use specialized project management techniques [...] read more
+Professional construction project management is a super fine-tuned system designed to facilitate planning, coordination and control of a project from the early stages all the way to project closeout and completion.
+Qualified construction managers use specialized [...] read more

 Planning for commercial development projects can be complex and time consuming.
 For optimal results, early and thorough planning should be a fundamental focus.
 The planning phase is the process of defining the owner’s program and determining how it is to be accomplished.
 Before even purchasing a potential property, we recommend owners perform a feasibility study to identify city and state municipal codes, zoning, design regulations and restrictions and community and city agency conditions that affect the parcel and what you will be permitted to build on it.
 Retaining a land use development consultant is advisable for large projects that require entitlement or land use approvals.